RaisinBread42/scraper-scripts/README.md

 Gets listings from EcayTrade.com but filters out ones that are already in MLS.

 **What it does:**
-- Scrapes properties $100K+ and land $25K+
+- Scrapes properties $100K+ and land $25K+ (limited to first 5 pages per base URL)
 - Converts CI$ to USD (rate: 1.22)
-- Filters out MLS duplicates using price matching and URL crawling
+- Filters out MLS duplicates by crawling each listing URL to check for MLS numbers
 - Processes in 4 phases: fetching → parsing → MLS filtering → saving

 **Recent changes:**